heygrady/blog/apps/blog-app/src/pages/posts/2023-07-28-hexagonoids.md

 - BabylonJS

 ### Tailwind
 I decided to use [Tailwind](https://docs.astro.build/en/guides/integrations-guide/tailwind/) because it is well integrated with Astro and is an industry best practice.
-I'd never worked with Tailwind very much previously.
+I'd not previously worked with Tailwind.
 For the small amount of CSS I needed to do for this project it was just as well to hunt and peck in the Tailwind docs as it would be to try and comb the internet for how to make CSS work in 2023.
 I plan to continue using Tailwind on future projects.

 ### SolidJS
 I decided to use [SolidJS](https://www.solidjs.com/) as a wrapper for my BabylonJS app.
 This was [not strictly necessary](https://forum.babylonjs.com/t/getting-started-with-solid-js/36954/3) but it helped me get comfortable with the workflow, as Babylon is pretty different from a typical frontend project.
 It ended up being really nice to use SolidJS for organizing how the app initializes itself and how to manage context.